 Here at Solihull Choral Society we draw our singers from the West Midlands, South Birmingham, Worcestershire, Warwickshire and further afield and we’d love you to join us as a vocalist, audience member or supporter.

 Our audience members love our concerts, and many rarely miss a performance.
 We love choral music and want to share it with you.
 Why not join us at our next concert?
+Or, if you are considering singing with us, come along to a rehearsal to see if you like what we do.

 “SCS now have a precision and clarity which is rare in such a society and a joy to hear” (J Brodie)